ensonic/bitwig-timecalc/README.md

 # TimeCalc

-A simple time & frequency calculator for Bitwig Studio.
+A simple time & frequency calculator extension for [Bitwig Studio](https://www.bitwig.com).
 This can be useful to e.g. set the attack and release values of a compressor.

 ## Install from a release